Header image courtesy of Terry Ryder – Article last updated July 24th 2023

 Fortunately, a much-needed resurrection took place in 2014, with a new, scaled-down version of the original classic air show and is now dubbed 'The Biggin Hill Festival of Flight'.

 Two years ago the show was a bit special as it was the airport's centenary; it's hard to believe that Biggin Hill has been around for over 100 years!

 Another Centenary for 2018

 The 2019 Biggin Hill Airshow

-Now in its 5th year, the new event is still a must-see attraction for Kent residents and those prepared to travel from further afield.
-Originally scheduled for just one day, the new event now spans 2 days, covering 18th and 19th August 2018.
+Now in its 6th year, the new event is still a must-see attraction for Kent residents and those prepared to travel from further afield.
+Originally scheduled for just one day, the new event now spans 2 days, covering 17th and 18th August 2019.

 It was originally held around the end of June but has now been moved to later in the summer which will hopefully help with the weather, which hasn't been particularly kind over the last few years.

 Biggin Hill Prices / Entrance Fees - How much does it cost?

-The fifth year of the show in its new guise now spans 2 days.
-The price this year for 2018 is similar to last year's price and the standard ticket price is the same for either Saturday or Sunday.
+The sixth year of the show in its new guise now spans 2 days.
+The price this year for 2019 is the same as last year's price and the standard ticket price is the same for either Saturday or Sunday.
 For those over 16 years of age, the ticket price (valid for 1 day only) is £23.50 as long as you book in advance.
 If you leave booking too late, you may have had to pay the non-discounted price, which we think will be in the region of £29.
-You can also order a programme for £6.